(This list has been updated for 2018.)

 3) Non-marking outsoles: Certain workplaces require a footwear to be non-marking; this is the property of certain outsoles which leave no black skid/scuff marks on smooth flooring.
 If the original footwear which you got as the part of your workplace uniform (if applicable) had non-marking outsoles, then it is important that you find an appropriate replacement.
 Most running shoes do not have non-marking outsoles.

-As you can see, finding a shoe which is comfortable for all-day standing and walking isn’t as simple as it sounds.
+As you can see, finding a shoe which is comfortable for all-day standing isn’t as simple as it sounds.

-Considering the number of variables involved, we’ve complied two recommendation lists.
+Considering the number of variables involved, we’ve compiled two recommendation lists.
 One is a list of running shoes, and another has a couple of walking shoes.
-We’ve combined all in a single table with a category mention.

 Best running shoes for standing all day: (6-8 hours)

-In a departure from other adidas models, the ST version has plenty of interior upper room for splay.
+In a deviation from the regular Ultra Boost, the ST version has plenty of interior upper room for splay.
 Below, the large volume Boost midsole makes standing for long hours comfortable.

-The Vomero’s upper fits narrow, so you should get either the wide (2E) or extra wide (4E).
-Like the Pegasus, the midsole relies on dual Zoom Air bags to deliver cushioning, and the soft outsole helps deliver all-day comfort.
+The midsole relies on dual Zoom Air bags to deliver cushioning, and the soft blown rubber outsole provides all-day comfort.

 4) Saucony Echelon LE2